Schedule your Appointment here!

 Fascial Counterstrain (FCS) is a multisystem evaluation and treatment method for the body.
 FCS targets dysfunction of the fascia to relieve acute and chronic pain while improving quality of life in general.
 It’s effective in relieving pain without the use of medications.
 It is an indirect, soft tissue healing modality that decompresses tension in the tissue to reduce inflammation and improve circulation (Tuckey B, 2025).

-I also encourage patients and practitioner’s alike to visit the official counterstrain website directly; Practitioners click HERE, Patients click HERE.
+Patients and practitioner’s alike to visit the official counterstrain website directly; Practitioners click HERE, Patients click HERE.

 References Cited: Tuckey B, Fascial Counterstrain: A Methodological Advancement in Indirect Osteopathic Manipulation, International Journal of Osteopathic Medicine, https://doi.org/10.1016/ j.ijosm.2025.100789.